Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 There are lots of ways to measure how much rounding error there is in a computation.
 Most people find the notions of absolute and relative error most intuitive, but Herbie internally uses a more complex notion called bits of error.

 The bits of error metric imagines you have a list of all of the possible floating-point numbers, from largest to smallest.
 In that list, compare the floating-point value you computed to the one closest to the true answer.
-If they are the same, that's called 0 bits of error; if they are one apart, that's called one bit of error; three apart is two bits of error; and so on.
+If they are the same, that's called 0 bits of error; if they are one apart, that's called one bit of error; three apart is two bits of error; seven apart is three bits; and so on.

 In general, if the two floating-point values are n items